siddhi22rachit/FolkArtify-owner-/README.md

 # FolkArtify (owner side)

-This project is a full-stack estate management application built with React, Node.js, and MongoDB.
+This project is a full-stack product management application built with React, Node.js, and MongoDB.

 ## Features